klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.abi.md

 # caver.abi <a id="caver-abi"></a>

-The `caver.abi` package allows you to de- and encode parameters from an ABI (Application Binary Interface).
-This will be used for calling functions of a deployed smart-contract.
+The `caver.abi` package allows you to decode and encode parameters with an ABI (Application Binary Interface).
+This will be used for calling functions of a deployed smart contracts.

 ## encodeFunctionSignature <a id="encodefunctionsignature"></a>